Micholn/re-HAp-soldy/README.md

 Everyone is welcome to contribute to this project.
 Feel free to open an issue if you have question or found a bug.

 ### License

-Licensed under the MIT License, Copyright © 2020

-See [LICENSE](LICENSE) for more information.

----